0lu99/Stocks-Shares/README.md

 - [Cucumber](https://cucumber.io/docs/cucumber/) - To help assist BDD through its language parser, Gherkin
 - [Selenium](https://www.selenium.dev/) - Collection of tools to automate web browser actions

+## Feature file
+A feature file consists of a high level description of the scenario that's to be tested.
+It's written in a language called Gherkin making it easy to understand from all perspectives.
+I have made use of a scenario outline which allows me to execute the same test scenario for multiple sets of data which I provide through a table
+> The feature file can be found at [_...YahooFinanceScraper_Java/Features/_](https://github.com/0lu99/YahooFinanceScraper_Java/tree/master/Features)

 ## Classes
 ### Page Object Model
 Page object model is a common design pattern when writing automation scripts that's used to create an object repository for elements on a web page.
 It is used to store these web elements as variables as well as creating methods that will peform actions using those elements.
 The main advantages of using this pattern is that is helps to reduce duplication and increaes reusability by making use of the same web element in different classes and it also helps test maintainance.
 If each web page throughout the test journey has their own page object model, it'll be easier to keep track of where everything is.